 Effective CEIAG within Biddick Academy ensures that the academy is:

 Committed to good CEIAG provision.
 In this respect we do adhere to the Inspiring IAG Code of Practice.
-Please click the link to the right
+Please click the link to below.

-Our taught CEIAG curriculum is linked to the CDI framework for framework for careers, employability and enterprise education 7-19 and our programme is taught around three key aims:
+Our taught CEIAG curriculum is linked to the CDI careers framework, employability and enterprise education and our programme is taught around three key aims:

 In Biddick, we have a range of resources to support both Careers Education and to guide our students through some of the difficult decisions they have to make regarding their future.
-We offer Careers Education, and information, advice and guidance through our tutorial programme throughout the five years your child is at Biddick Academy, We support this learning through invitations to guest speakers from Colleges, Universities and Employers to speak at assemblies and tutorial sessions, as well as the Connexions support Melanie provides above.
-We participate in a range of external activities including the large Careers Convention held annually at the Arena in Newcastle, The Work Discovery Week organised by Sunderland Local Authority and Sunderland Football Club.
-We also hold our own Careers Fair in January of each year, inviting local Post 16 providers, large and small businesses and the local university network.
+We offer Careers Education, information, advice and guidance through our tutorial programme throughout the five years your child is at Biddick Academy, We support this learning through invitations to guest speakers from Colleges, Universities and Employers to speak at assemblies and tutorial sessions, as well as the support provided thorugh our links with Northern Rights and Together for Children.
+These organisations provide our students with impartial and unbiased support and guidance, particularly in Year 11.
+We participate in a range of external activities including the large Careers Convention held annually at the Arena in Newcastle.
+The Work Discovery Week organised by Sunderland Local Authority and Sunderland Football Club.
+We also hold our own Careers Fair each year, inviting local Post 16 providers, large and small businesses and the local university network annually to talk to our students.

 We have excellent links with many of the post 16 providers in the North East.
 Some of these include:

-We also currently work with representatives from each of the local universities.
-Sunderland College offer additional unbiased advice, support and guidance.
+We also currently work with representatives from each of the local universities, as well.

 There are a number of resources available specifically in school and / or web based which can support you and your child in careers education, information, advice and guidance.

-In addition to the support we receive from Melanie at Connexions, we use an on-line software system to help and support our students in their career choices.
+In addition to the support we receive from our personal advisers at Norther Rights and Together for Children, we use an on-line software system to help and support our students in their career choices.
 This is available within school, and as it is web-based, could be used by you and your child at home.
 Your child should have been provided with log-in details from their tutorial teacher.
 If not, please contact the Academy and we can help.

 Click on the below logo for the logon screen -

 We also offer a range of other activities within the Academy to support your child’s journey into the world of work.
-We provide students with Mock interview, where a range of employers will interview your child and provide feedback on their performance.
-Each year, we collapse our academic timetable for one week to support curriculum enrichment which includes topics on the world of work.
-We have an extensive resource in our library of prospectus for universities and colleges and have recently created a ‘Careers and Advice’ room where we intend to provide further careers and guidance within a specific area of school.
-During year 9, your child will choose their ‘options’ in terms of the GCSE subjects they will study in year 10 and year 11.
+We provide students with a Mock interview, where a range of employers will interview your child and provide feedback on their performance.
+We have an extensive resource in our library of prospectus for universities and colleges and have recently created a ‘Careers and Advice’ notice area where we intend to provide further careers and guidance within a specific area of school.
+During year 9, your child will choose their ‘options’ in terms of the GCSE and vocational subjects they will study in year 10 and year 11.
 We recognise that this is a big decision and therefore you and your child will be provided with support and guidance.
 This includes information sessions on the curriculum and an ‘options’ evening where you and your child can speak to teaching staff.
 We also offer the opportunity for every child, together with their parents / carers to meet with a member of the Senior Leadership to discuss their option choices personally.
 We regularly have requests from employers offering work / apprenticeship opportunities for our students.
-We have representatives from both Connexions and Sunderland College supporting us at our Options evenings and at Parent’s nights from year 9 onwards.
+We have representatives from both Northern Rights and Post 16 Providers supporting us at our Options evenings and at Parent’s nights from year 9 onwards.

 We currently provide an opportunity for every year 10 student to participate in a one week work experience.
 Our students are provided with guidance to organise their own placement with support from their head of year, form tutor, and through tutorial sessions.